NicodemusGurion/nicodemusgurion.github.io/_posts/2023-12-05-Selected verses from the Quran and Hadiths.md

 And what "land" is it talking about?
 Well, the land of the Jews, Israel, or Palestine as it was later renamed.

-*So according to the Quran, the Jews has the right to execute capital punishment on those spreading mischief in the land of Israel (Palestine).*
+*So according to the Quran, the Jews has the right to execute capital punishment on those spreading mischief in the land of Israel.*

 But wait, it gets better.
 The next verse is what applies to Muslims: